sknampally/wot-poc/README.md

 ```

 ### B  Install Git (optional)
-If you don’t have it installed:
+If you don't have it installed:

 | Platform | Command / Link |
 |-----------|----------------|